paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-085-air-pollution-prevention-and-control.md

 #### References in Text
 The Clean Air Act Amendments of 1990, referred to in subsec. (b), probably means Pub.
 L. 101–549, Nov.
 15, 1990, 104 Stat.
 2399.
 For complete classification of this Act to the Code, see Short Title note set out under [section 7401 of this title](./chapter-085-air-pollution-prevention-and-control.md#section-7401) and Tables.

 The Federal Advisory Committee Act, referred to in subsec. (c)(4), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 <a id="section-7501"></a>